-The trails at the park provide access around the entire lake and offers hiking, cross-country skiing, snowshoeing, foraging and access to a log cabin warming house.
+Trails provide access around the entire lake and offer hiking, cross-country skiing, snowshoeing, and foraging.
 One winding trail leads to a historic chapel built in 1857, located on a hilltop with a breathtaking view of the lake and surrounding valley.
 A section of the Ice Age National Scenic Trail also winds through the park.
-The timber frame shelter was built in 2017 using trees that were sustainably harvested from county properties -- it can be reserved for picnics or special events.
-Official youth groups can reserve the group camp site for outings
+The park includes a sledding hill with access to a log cabin warming house.
+A reservable timber frame shelter was built using trees that were sustainably harvested from county properties.
+Official youth groups can reserve the group camp for outings.

-An unfenced off-leash dog park is located within the park next to the small boat launch on the west side of the lake.
-The dog park and the boat launch can be accessed from the parking lot at the west entrance.
+An unfenced off-leash dog park is located next to the small boat launch on the west side of the lake and can be accessed from the parking lot at the west entrance.
 The use of gas motors is prohibited on Indian Lake - electric motors are allowed.

 Indian Lake Passage